3a1b2c3/seeingSpace/README.md

 explicit and implicit representations.
 Explicit methods describe scenes as a collection of geometric primitives, such as triangles, point-like primitives, or higher-order parametric surfaces.
-One popular class of approaches uses mesh-based representations of scenes with either use [48] or view-dependent [2,8,49] appearance.
-Differentiable rasterizers [4,10,23,25] or pathtracers [22,30] can directly optimize mesh representations to reproduce a set of input images using gradient descent.
+One popular class of approaches uses mesh-based representations of scenes with either use [48] or view-dependent appearance.
+Differentiable rasterizers or pathtracers [22,30] can directly optimize mesh representations to reproduce a set of input images using gradient descent.
-However, gradient-based mesh optimization based on image reprojection is often dicult, likely because of local minima or poor conditioning of the loss land- scape.
+However, gradient-based mesh optimization based on image reprojection is often dicult, likely because of local minima or poor conditioning of the loss landscape.
 Furthermore, this strategy requires a template mesh with xed topology to be provided as an initialization before optimization [22], which is typically unavailable for unconstrained real-world scenes.
-Differentiable Rendering promises to close the loop between computer Vision and Graphics.

 Inverse rendering aims to estimate physical attributes of a scene, e.g., reflectance, geometry, and lighting, from image(s).
 Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.
+Differentiable Rendering promises to close the loop between computer Vision and Graphics.

 #### Volume Rendering with Radiance Fields
 ##### Neural Radiance Fields (NeRF): Representing Scenes as Neural Radiance Fields for View Synthesis (published 2020 Mildenhall et al.)